robbert-vdh/yabridge/README.md

 ### Search path setup

-If you're using the _copy-based_ installation method and you're not using any of the AUR packages, then you'll have to modify your _login shell_'s `PATH` environment variable so that yabridge is able to find the files in the directory you've extracted yabridge's files to.
+If you're using the _copy-based_ installation method and you're not using any of the AUR packages, then you may have to modify your _login shell_'s `PATH` environment variable so that yabridge is able to find the files in the directory you've extracted yabridge's files to.
 Yabridgectl will automatically check whether this is set up correctly when you run `yabridgectl sync`, and it will